The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Source: Produced by the skin of the toad Atelopus chiriquiensis.

-A structural analog of tetrodotoxin, it differs only in the replacement of the CH2OH group by a yet unidentified radical.
-Neurotoxin blocks sodium and potassium channels in the membranes of nerve endings.
+A structural analogue of tetrodotoxin - it differs only in the replacement of the CH2OH group with an as yet unidentified radical.
+Neurotoxin, blocks sodium and potassium channels in the membranes of nerve endings.

-Causes disorders of coordination of movements, convulsions, incomplete paralysis of the limbs.
+Causes impaired coordination of movements, convulsions, incomplete paralysis of the limbs.

-Small (males - about 3 cm, females - 3.5-5 cm) toads with the beautiful name of chirikita are found on the isthmus between North and South America - in Panama and Costa Rica.
-The species is under threat of extinction.
-The toxin is produced by the skin of chirkit, and the toxicity, we recall, was evaluated when injected intramuscularly.
+Small (males - about 3 cm, females - 3.5-5 cm) toads with beautiful name Chiriquitas are found on the isthmus between North and South America - in Panama and Costa Rica.
+The species is endangered.
+The toxin is produced by the skin of the chirikit, and the toxicity, we recall, was assessed when administered intramuscularly.

 Antidote

-Source: one of the components of the venom of the yellow fat-tailed scorpion (Androctonus australis).
+Source: one of the venom components of the yellow fat-tailed scorpion (Androctonus australis).

 Neurotoxin slows down the inactivation of fast sodium channels of electrically excitable membranes, which leads to the development of persistent depolarization.

-The venom of the yellow fat-tailed scorpion is produced in two enlarged glands located just behind the sting, which looks like a thorn at the end of the tail.
-It is they who give the scorpions the appearance of "fat men".
-It differs from other scorpions in the color of the sting - from dark brown to black.
+The venom of the yellow fat-tailed scorpion is produced in two enlarged glands located immediately behind the sting, which looks like a barb at the end of the tail.
+They are what give Scorpios the “fat” appearance.
+It also differs from other scorpions in the color of its sting - from dark brown to black.
 The venom of the fat-tailed scorpion is so toxic that it can even kill an adult human.
-It feeds mainly on small insects such as locusts or beetles, but can easily deal with small lizards or mice.
-As soon as the victim ceases to resist, the scorpion dismembers the body into small parts with the help of sharp claws.
+It feeds mainly on small insects such as locusts or beetles, but can easily kill a small lizard or mouse.
+As soon as the victim stops resisting, the scorpion dismembers the body into small parts using sharp claws.

-Up to 80% of all serious poisonings and up to 95% of deaths from scorpion stings are associated with this type of scorpion.
+This type of scorpion is associated with up to 80% of all serious poisonings and up to 95% of deaths from scorpion injections.

-Androctonus australis - medium-sized scorpions up to 10 cm long.
-They do not have Australia: australis in Latin is “southern”, and androctonus in Greek is “killer”.
-They are found in the Middle East, in the north and southeast of Africa (Algeria, Tunisia, Lebanon, Israel, Egypt, Jordan, UAE, Iraq, Iran, etc.).
+Androctonus australis are medium-sized scorpions up to 10 cm long.
+They are not related to Australia: australis in Latin means “southern”, and androctonus in Greek means “murderer”.
+Found in the Middle East, north and southeast Africa (Algeria, Tunisia, Lebanon, Israel, Egypt, Jordan, UAE, Iraq, Iran, etc.).

-Antidote: antitoxic serum "Antiscorpion".
-As a slightly less effective replacement, Antikarakurt serum can be used.
+Antidote: antitoxic serum “Antiscorpion”.
+Antikarakurt serum can be used as a slightly less effective replacement.

 Tetrodotoxin (0.008 mg/kg)

-Source: produced and accumulated in the tissues of fish of the Tetraodontidae family, the mollusk BabyIonia japonica and a close relative of the chirikit, the toad Atelopus varius.
+Source: produced and accumulated in the tissues of fish of the Tetraodontidae family, the mollusk BabyIonia japonica and the chirikit’s close relative, the toad Atelopus varius.

-It is a dangerous poison that, once ingested, causes severe pain, convulsions, and usually death.
+This is a dangerous poison that, once in the digestive tract, causes severe pain, convulsions and usually leads to death.

-Some species of the Tetraodontidae family (four-toothed, they are also pufferfish, dogfish and pufferfish) reach a length of up to half a meter.
-Both these fish and the dish made from them are called "puffer" in Japan.
-The poison is found in the liver, milk, caviar, intestines and skin, so only specially trained chefs are allowed to cook fugu, who remove the poisonous organs according to a separate method for each type.
+Some species of the Tetraodontidae family (four-toothed, also known as rockfish, dogfish and pufferfish) reach a length of up to half a meter.
+Both these fish and the dish made from them are called “fugu” in Japan.
+The poison is contained in the liver, milk, caviar, intestines and skin, so only specially trained chefs are allowed to prepare fugu, who remove the poisonous organs using a separate method for each type.
 If pufferfish meat is prepared by ignorant amateurs, then in 60 cases out of 100, trying such a dish leads to death.
-And so far, such cases are not uncommon.
-According to a Japanese proverb, "He who eats fugu is a fool, but he who does not eat is also a fool."
+And such cases are still not uncommon.
+According to a Japanese proverb, “he who eats fugu is a fool, but he who does not eat is also a fool.”

-The habitat of the puffer fish is from the northern coast of Australia to the northern coast of Japan and from the southern coast of China to the eastern islands of Oceania.
+The habitat of puffer fish is from the northern coast of Australia to the northern coast of Japan and from south coast China before eastern islands Oceania.

-The mollusk Babylonia japonica has a very beautiful shell of a classic spiral shape 40-85 mm long.
-Habitat - the coast of the Korean Peninsula, Taiwan and Japan.
+The mollusk Babylonia japonica has a very beautiful shell with a classic spiral shape, 40-85 mm long.
+Habitat: the coast of the Korean Peninsula, Taiwan and Japan.

-Toads Atelopus varius (variegated Atelopus) are small, 2.5-4 cm, and if you are lucky, you can stumble upon them only in the jungles of Panama and Costa Rica.
+Toads Atelopus varius (Atelop variegated) are small, 2.5-4 cm, and if you are “lucky” you can stumble upon them only in the jungles of Panama and Costa Rica.

-Source: component of the venom of the most venomous snake on earth, the Australian taipan (Oxyuranus scutellatus).
-Before the development of an antidote (1955), up to 90% of those bitten died.
+Source: component of the poison itself poisonous snake on land - the Australian taipan (Oxyuranus scutellatus).
+Before the development of the antidote (1955), up to 90% of those bitten died.

 Taipan is very aggressive.
-When threatened, it twists and vibrates with the tip of its tail.
-Snakes are most aggressive during the mating and skinning season, but that doesn't mean they are peaceful and docile at other times.
+When in danger, it curls and vibrates the end of its tail.
+Snakes are most aggressive during the mating period and skin change, but this does not mean that at other times they are peaceful and docile.

 Taipans reach a length of 2 to 3.6 m.
-They are distinguished by a very aggressive character, but, fortunately, they are found only in sparsely populated areas on the northeast coast of Australia and southern New Guinea.
+They are very aggressive in nature, but, fortunately, they are found only in sparsely populated areas in the north. east coast Australia and southern New Guinea.

 Antidote: antitoxic taipan serum.